-If you're interested in adopting Princess, please fill out the application at http://www.friendsofrabbits.org/forms/form?verify=abc123&formid=3852 and email Friends of Rabbits at firstname.lastname@example.org. and her foster mom will call or email you to schedule a visit.
-Her adoption fee is $75.
-Princess is fostered in Laurel MD.
+If you're interested in adopting Laddie, please fill out the application at http://www.friendsofrabbits.org/forms/form?verify=abc123&formid=3852 and email Friends of Rabbits at firstname.lastname@example.org. and someone will call or email you to schedule a visit.
+His adoption fee is $75.
+Laddie is fostered in Laurel, MD.

 Indoor homes only.

 Your message has been sent to Friends of Rabbits.

 You'll receive a copy, too, at to help you keep track of which pets you've inquired about, and which shelters and rescues you've emailed.